CONDITIONS FOR PROTECTION

 At what point is an act or omission considered a violation?

-- The information must concern the sectors listed here: @ref_sector@
+- The information must concern the sectors listed here: see areas

 - The institution or authority must not have adequately assessed or investigated the breach or taken appropriate remedial action;